Most Sorrowful Mother Counseling

 What Is Thomistic Psychology?

-Thomistic psychology provides a philosophical framework for understanding the human person, especially their intellectual processes, based on the teachings of Saint Thomas Aquinas, the great Dominican and Doctor of the Church.
+Thomistic Psychology provides a philosophical framework for understanding the human person, especially their intellectual processes, based on the teachings of Saint Thomas Aquinas, the great Dominican and Doctor of the Church.
 It emphasizes how reason and faith together help us comprehend human nature and behavior and presents an authentically Catholic anthropological view of the person.
 Rooted in classical metaphysics, it views the human person as a unity of body and soul, where the soul is the form of the body and the seat of intellect, will, and emotion.

-Unlike modern psychological models that often separate mind and body or reduce human behavior to biology alone, Thomistic psychology offers a holistic view that integrates reason, free will, and the moral dimension of human life.
+Unlike modern psychological models that often separate mind and body or reduce human behavior to biology alone, Thomistic Psychology offers a holistic view that integrates reason, free will, and the moral dimension of human life.
 It provides a timeless framework for understanding human nature, personal growth, and the pursuit of happiness in alignment with truth and virtue.
 According to Thomistic psychology, living a virtuous life and properly using and developing the intellect leads to mental health.
 From this perspective, we pursue happiness by knowing and loving God and through the development of virtue.
 Saint Thomas teaches that God creates our existence, and through Him, we find happiness both in this life and the next.

 Why Thomistic Psychology?